finos/datahelix/docs/GettingStarted.md

 Next, we'll add some conditional logic to give some of our users a number plate.
 Lets add a `numberPlate` string to the list of fields.

 Fields are non-nullable by default, however, you can indicate that a field is nullable.
-As we only want some users to have numbers plates, we should mark the `numberPlate` field as [`nullable`](UserGuide.md#nullable).
+As we only want some users to have number plates, we should mark the `numberPlate` field as [`nullable`](UserGuide.md#nullable).

 ```json
 {